Cloud CCTV

 Highlights

-• Works best as a Proprietary camera system, using Verkada’s own cameras.
-However, this risks vendor lock-in.
+• Works best as a Proprietary camera system, using Verkada’s own cameras - which are well reviewed

 • Advanced AI features: facial recognition, anomaly detection, vehicle tracking